k-capehart/blog/content/posts/go-salesforce/index.md

 ![Selecting a running user for client credentials flow](../../../assets/img/third_post/running_user1.png)

+Click "Save", and then return to View page of the Connected App in App Manager.
 Note down the Consumer Key and Consumer Secret by clicking on "Managed Consumer Details".

 ### 2. Create a new Go Module and connect to Salesforce